 If a grade improves before Wednesday, they will no longer need to attend ZHSH.
-Students who do not attend the ZHSH will be ineligible for contests, performances, or similar activities at the discretion of the administration.
+They will need to talk to the counselor to be sure they are notified of the grade change.
+Students who do not attend the ZHSH will receive a detention and be ineligible for contests, performances, or similar activities at the discretion of the administration.
 Students must talk to their coach or moderator to determine what practices or activities they need to attend.

-The ZHSH will also be available for teachers to send students to do make-up work or take assessments they may have been absent for, even if grades are good.
+The ZHSH will also be available for teachers to send students to do make-up work or take assessments they may have been absent for, even if grades are in good standing.